-With manual events, your users with required rights can trigger events manually from their clients.
+With manual events, your users with required rights (see "Configure user and group rights" on page 155) can trigger events manually from their clients.
 Manual events can be global (shared by all cameras) or tied to a particular camera (only available when the camera is selected).
 You can use manual events for a wide variety of purposes, for example:

-- As start and stop events for use when scheduling cameras' online periods (see "Online period" on page 116).
+- As start and stop events for use when scheduling cameras' online periods (see "Online period" on page 134).
 For example, you can make a camera start or stop transferring video to the surveillance system based on a manual event. - As start and stop events for controlling other camera settings.
-For example, you can make a camera use a higher frame rate based on a manual event or you can use a manual event for triggering PTZ on event (on page 98).

-- For triggering output.
-Particular output can be associated (see "Configure hardware output on event" on page 103) with manual events. - For triggering event-based e-mail notifications. - In combinations.
+For example, you can make a camera use a higher frame rate based on a manual event or you can use a manual event for triggering PTZ on event (on page 105). - For triggering output.
+Particular output can be associated (see "Configure hardware output on event" on page 112) with manual events. - For triggering event-based e-mail and/or SMS notifications. - In combinations.
 For example, a manual event could make a camera start transferring video to the surveillance system while an output is triggered and an e-mail notification is sent to relevant people.